-A couple solutions to this – take a break from wearing earbuds to sleep or you’ll need to use some ear drops to help clear it out.
-Otherwise you’ll need a visit to the doctor to help clear it out!
+A couple of solutions to this – take a break from wearing earbuds to sleep or you’ll need to use some ear drops to help clear it out.
+Otherwise, you’ll need a visit to the doctor to help clear it out!

 If you wear your earbuds for prolonged periods, you can develop some fluid in your ear, leading to inflammation and irritation inside your ear.
 Medical jargon for this is otitis externa.

-Another potential issue is necrosis of the ear tissue.
-If your earbuds don’t fit well and rub / exert a lot of pressure on the skin in your ear, it can start to wear away the skin.
+Another potential issue is the necrosis of the ear tissue.
+If your earbuds don’t fit well and rub/exert a lot of pressure on the skin in your ear, it can start to wear away the skin.
 Not good!

 If after sleeping with earbuds and you feel any pain or discomfort in your ears, please seek medical help immediately.